JuanDzSq/UPRM-CIIC4010-F22_pa3-pa3-javier-juan/README.md

 ## Student Notes
 If you have any bonus specs or any details the TA's should know, you should include it here as well.

+Pressing left arrow and right arrow key will change the animation speed.